Dr Candice Joseph

 My Values

 I am committed to providing a safe and comfortable space where people feel they can share information about themselves without feeling judged, pathologised or stigmatised.
-I am dedicated to developing a trusting and caring therapeutic relationship with my clients in the hope they will leave sessions feeling better and more resilient in both the shorter and longer term.
+I am dedicated to developing trusting and caring therapeutic relationships in the hope clients leave sessions feeling better and more resilient in both the shorter and longer term.

 Models I Work With